Prework and Notes

 - Expected Revenue

 - Organize the data with the earliest stage opportunities (Prospecting) first on the list.
 To make high-value opportunities easy to spot, color the amount gray if between $20,000 and $50,000 and blue if above $50,000.
-Sita wants this information to be visually prominent on the dashboard, so make it 9X4 across the bottom.
+Sita wants this information to be visually prominent on the dashboard, so make it 8X7 and position it below the SolarBot Evangelism Countdown and Case Drivers and SolarBot Ownership components (X coordinate: 4, Y coordinate: 9).

 Make Analytics More Visible and Usable